 This is a question we asked all of the oven cleaners we contacted.
-Apparently the question is asked frequently.
+Apparently, the question is frequently asked.

 Racks and Trays

-One of the advantages of using a professional firm is their ability to take out all the removable parts from the oven (trays racks etc) and clean them by dipping them in a specialist chemical dip tank that is usually stored in the back of a van.
+One of the advantages of using a professional firm is their ability to take out all the removable parts from the oven (trays racks etc.difficult) and clean them by dipping them in a specialist dip tank that is usually stored in the back of a van.

-This can save a considerable amount of time as cleaning racks, trays and other parts manually without a tank is a tedious and difficult task.
+This can save a considerable amount of time as cleaning racks, trays and other parts manually without such a tank is a challenging task.

-Some on-the-shelf chemicals can produce nasty fumes and be quite caustic so we don’t recommend supermarket chemicals.
+Some off-the-shelf chemicals can produce nasty fumes and are quite caustic, so we don’t recommend supermarket chemicals.